Getting Started#

 0

-] # [0]: B=1
+] # [0]: Batch dimension=1

 action = np.argmax(action_logits)

-# Apply the computed action in the environment.
+# Apply the computed action in the environment

 obs, reward, terminated, truncated, info = env.step(action)

-# Sum up rewards for reporting purposes.
+# Sum up rewards

 total_reward += reward

-# Report results.
+# Report final results

 Ray Core Quickstart#